Using your ruby-webmock configuration for your local test service

 Learning from failures: off-line support in a rails-app

-An article, posted about 8 years ago filed in rails, react, ruby, frontend, backend, offline, online, app, nodejs, ruby on rails, formdata, forms & cache.
+An article, posted more than 8 years ago filed in rails, react, ruby, frontend, backend, offline, online, app, nodejs, ruby on rails, formdata, forms & cache.

 As a web-developer you typically assume that your users are always using your app on-line.
 When asked a year ago to start developing an app for the art-consulting firm QKunst I was, however, specifically asked for a tool that had to work in bunkers.
 Bunkers where having a solid internet connection was typically the exception.
 No problem, I read about HTML5 and offline app-cache: I thought I could fix that.
 More about that soon.